Skip to content

 Four things:

-Once I had that list, the question wasn’t “should I build this”, it was “what do I have to build, and what can I rent?”.
+Once I had that list, the question was what I had to build and what I could rent.

 Buy what’s hard, build what’s mine

-Recall.ai sells a desktop SDK that does the part I would never have built well.
-It detects calls on Zoom, Meet, Teams and Webex, handles recording, uploads to Recall after the call ends, and orchestrates async transcription via AssemblyAI’s Universal-3-Pro model.
+Recall.ai sells a desktop SDK that does the part I’d never have built well myself.
+It detects calls on Zoom, Meet, Teams and Webex, handles recording, uploads to Recall after the call ends, and orchestrates async transcription via AssemblyAI’s Universal-3.5-Pro model.
 Speaker diarisation works out of the box.

-Built from scratch, that’s weeks of work, but using it costs pennies per call.
+Building that from scratch would be weeks of work, but using it costs pennies per call.
 That’s what made the 2-hour build possible – the hard parts were already done.

 Recall Recorder Preferences window – Recall API key field, transcript inbox folder picker, and auto-record on meeting detection toggle